maddalenastn/IDEAS/README.md

 # IDEAS

 A package to estimate the Intrinsic Dimension of scRNA-seq data.
-This repository provides code, data, and tutorials for reproducing the main analyses presented in our article (_[[insert article link](https://doi.org/10.1101/2025.07.21.665922)]_).
+This repository provides code, data, and tutorials for reproducing the main analyses presented in our [article](https://doi.org/10.1101/2025.07.21.665922).
 The core of the repository is **IDEAS** (Intrinsic Dimensionality Estimation Analysis of Single-cell RNA sequencing data), which enables the study of cell potency in single-cell transcriptomic data by estimating their intrinsic dimension (ID).

 ## Repository Structure: